 What should I do if my pet is accidentally given too many doses?
 Contact your vet immediately if an overdose is given.
-The most common side effects with an overdose are vomiting, diarrhoea, lethargy, drooling, agitation and, in some cases, seizures.
+The most common side effects with an overdose are lethargy, drooling, agitation and, in some cases, seizures.

-Can my pet take sertraline if I am already giving them other drugs?
+Can my pet take fluoxetine if I am already giving them other drugs?

 Tell your vet if you are giving your pet any other medications, even if you think they already know.
 This includes herbal and off-the-shelf remedies from a pet shop, pharmacy or the internet.
-Sertraline may interact with a range of medications and your vet will advise you on the safety of giving multiple medications.
-Sertraline should not be used with certain other antidepressant medications, such as monoamine oxidase inhibitors (e.g. selegiline).
+Fluoxetine may interact with a range of medications and your vet will advise you on the safety of giving multiple medications.
+Fluoxetine should not be used with certain other antidepressant medications, especially monoamine oxidase inhibitors (e.g. selegiline).
 In some cases, these medications should not be given within 6 weeks of one another.
-It is not recommended that sertraline be used concurrently with anti-seizure medications.
-Care should be taken when giving sertraline and anticoagulants (including aspirin), diazepam, clomipramine, amitriptyline, cimetidine, cisapride or metoclopramide.
-If you have any concerns about using sertraline with any other medications, please ask your vet for further advice.
+It is not recommended that fluoxetine be used concurrently with anti-seizure medications.
+Care should be taken when giving fluoxetine and anticoagulant medications (e.g. aspirin) as there may be an increased risk of bleeding in the case of trauma.
+If you have any concerns about using fluoxetine with any other medications, please ask your vet for further advice.

-What are the possible side effects of sertraline for my pet?
+What are the possible side effects of fluoxetine for my pet?

-Side effects include lethargy, decreased appetite, vomiting and diarrhoea.
+Side effects include drowsiness, decreased appetite, vomiting and diarrhoea.
 Trembling, anxiety, restlessness and irritability may also be seen.
-Dogs may pant excessively and cats may urinate inappropriately.
-In rare cases, there is a possibility of an increase in aggression in response to sertraline.
+In rare cases, there is a possibility of an increase in aggression in response to fluoxetine.
 If your pet experiences an allergic reaction to the medication, side effects may include facial swelling, hives, vomiting and seizures.
-If your pet shows any unusual symptoms whilst taking this medication, please contact your vet.
+If you pet shows any unusual symptoms whilst taking this medication, please contact your vet.

-What should I do if my pet is unwell while taking sertraline?
+What should I do if my pet is unwell while taking fluoxetine?